Carlton7/cv/README.md

 > Dec, 2013 — Jul, 2014

 *Sales Engineer*
 Worked with the sales and technical teams in the business, helping deliver and maintain modular data centres to places such as: UK, Australia, Nigeria, USA and South Africa.

-- Writing proposals and tenders for various clients
-- Acting as a representative/technical consultant at various sites around the UK for BladeRoom.
+Responsibilities included writing proposals/tenders for various clients and acting as a technical consultant at various sites around the UK for BladeRoom.

 #### BUOTC, Bristol, UK.